ahmedkaludi/amp-blocks/readme.txt

 == Description ==

 AMP Blocks is a collection of page building blocks for the Gutenberg.
-AMP Blocks give you the capability to easily create great websites with just a few clicks, whick will show in both AMP and Non AMP Pages.
+AMP Blocks give you the capability to easily create great websites with just a few clicks, which will show in both AMP and Non AMP Pages.

 [View All Demos](https://blocks.ampforwp.com/demo/) | [View Features](https://blocks.ampforwp.com)